-The costs of providing the various programs and other activities have been summarized on a functional basis in the Consolidated Statements of Functional Expenses.
+The costs of providing the various programs and other activities have been summarized on a functional basis in the consolidated statements of functional expenses.
 Accordingly, certain costs have been allocated among the programs and support services benefited.
 Expenses that can be directly identified with the program or supporting service are reported as expenses of those functional areas.
-Other expenses are allocated among program and supporting services based on the percentage of direct expenses by function divided by total direct expenses.
+Other expenses such as depreciation and insurance are allocated among program and supporting services based on the percentage of direct expenses by function divided by total direct expenses.
 Personnel expenses are allocated on the basis of estimated time and effort by function.